At a Glance

 ✨Tip Number 1

 Network with professionals in public health and local government.
-Attend relevant conferences or seminars where you can meet people already working in similar roles.
-This can help you gain insights into the position and potentially get referrals.
+Attend relevant conferences or seminars where you can meet people who are already in similar roles or organisations.
+This can help you gain insights into the role and potentially get referrals.

 ✨Tip Number 2

-Stay updated on current public health issues and policies, especially those affecting Surrey.
+Stay updated on current public health issues and policies, especially those affecting Surrey Council.
 Being knowledgeable about local health challenges will demonstrate your commitment and understanding of the role during interviews.

 ✨Tip Number 3

 Prepare to discuss your leadership experience in health improvement and protection.
-Think of specific examples where you've successfully led initiatives or teams, as this is crucial for a director-level position.
+Think of specific examples where you've successfully led initiatives or teams, as this will be crucial for a director-level position.

 ✨Tip Number 4